 Revenue from sales of disposable products is recognized when control is transferred to the customers, which generally occurs at the time of shipment, but can also occur at the time of delivery depending on the customer arrangement.
-Disposable products are covered by an assurance type warranty that provides for the return of defective products.
+Disposable products are covered by a warranty that provides for the return of defective products.
 Warranty costs were not material for the periods presented.
-Disposable revenue represented 33% of revenue for the years ended December 31, 2019 and 2018, respectively.
+Disposable revenue represented 28% and 33% of revenue for the years ended December 31, 2020 and 2019, respectively.